 These cycads resemble Cycas revoluta, but they are less widely sold, more tender, and even slower growing.
 Male and female plants are separate.
 Dioons are excellent choices for tropical effects and as container plants.
 Native to the American tropics, these living fossils have changed little in 200 million years.
 Not browsed by deer.

-D. spinulosum.
-Zones TS; USDA 10-11.
-Slow growth to 12 ft.
-Leaves reach about 5 ft. long, with up to 100 narrow, spine-toothed, dark green, 6- to 8-in.-long leaets.
-Protect plants from frost.
+- Slow growth to 12 feet Leaves reach about 5 feet long, with up to 100 narrow, spine-toothed, dark green, 6- to 8 inches-long leaets.